mochkai/photo-canvas/README.md

-# photo-canvas
+# Photo Canvas
-An image manipulation tool using canvas and the fabric.js library.
+An image manipulation library, implementing a mondernt GUI integrated with Fabric.js